 On the other hand, Iron Sky: The Coming Race is a mess of ideas that is all over the place without any unison.
 My feeling after watching three of his films is that Timo Vuorensola needs a better script editor (despite the fact that he was award-winning Finnish SF writer Johanna Sinisalo collaborating on script).
 His films feel like they come with pieces of humour and set-pieces that end up being included because he was amused by them and didn’t want to cut them.
 The Jobsists are a perfect example of this – they serve no real purpose in the plot other than Vuorensola wanting to satirise the cult of Steve Jobs.

 The biggest disappointment of Iron Sky: The Coming Race comes in the special effects department.
 In his previous films, Star Wreck and the first Iron Sky, these have been standout elements.
 In particular, the homemade effects of Star Wreck rivalled those of major studio releases coming out that year.
-Iron Sky expanded that with the aid of professional studios with stunning results that won the Best Effects award of 2012 from this site.
+Iron Sky expanded that with the aid of professional studios with stunning results (I gave it the Best Effects award of 2012 from this site).
 By contrast here, the effects are expectedly good but rarely seem standout.
 There are no scenes that you remember afterwards like the flotilla of spacegoing zeppelins or the shearing off of chunks of the moon.
 Even the scene involving a dinosaur cart race and a jump across a ravine – reminiscent of Van Helsing (2004) – has its effect further diluted by being run over with comical music.